justjohn/console-weather/README.md

 console-weather
 ===============

-A console client for getting the current weather and forecast
+A console client for getting the current weather forecast.

+In order to use console-weather, you need to get a Weather Underground API key from http://api.wunderground.com/weather/api/ and set your WEATHER_API environment variable to it.

+    Usage:
+	    weather [-f]

+	    -f: Show 4 day forecast.